FIWARE/tutorials.NGSI-LD/docs/concise.md

 }
 ```

-Combine the `options=concise` parameter and the `attrs` parameter to return a list of values.
+Combine the `format=concise` parameter and the `attrs` parameter to return a list of values.

 ### List all Data Entities (concise)